-Service principal roles are created by Contributor.
+When using Azure CLI version 2.31.0 or earlier, service principal roles are created by Contributor.
+When using Azure CLI version 2.32.0 or later, roles are not created for service principals.
 Therefore, when changing to another role, refer to "29.1.3 Changing the Role of the Service Principal."